MikeiLL/FreedApWebsite/index.md

 <section markdown=1>
 # Be part of our sharing endeavor

-- No cost to post or request
+- 💸 No cost to post or request
-- Available in all US States
+- 🇺🇸 Available in all US States
-- List any potentially desirable item (or service)
+- 🪑 List any potentially desirable item (or service)
-- Supports iOS and Android devices (desktop coming soon)
+- 📱 Supports iOS and Android devices
+- 💻 Desktop to come
-- Available in English only
+- 🇬🇧 Available in English only
 </section>

 <section id="who" markdown=1 class=gray>